datacarpentry/python-ecology-lesson/_episodes/01-short-introduction-to-Python.md

 Dictionaries work a lot like lists - except that you index them with *keys*.
 You can think about a key as a name for or a unique identifier for a set of values in the dictionary.
-Keys can only have particular types - they have to be "hashable".
+Keys can only have particular types that are not mutable or likely to change - they have to be "hashable".
 Strings and numeric types are acceptable, but lists aren't.

 ~~~